o1-labs/rfcs/00xx-vinegar.md

 It does not seem that any further research is necessary in this direction that would not apply equally to Pickles.

 Vinegar is just another recursion layer technique, so any other recursive protocol similar to Pickles is a similar solution conceptually.
 Vinegar is not aiming to be theoretically groundbreaking, but rather to work as an "adapter" variant of Pickles, relying on the similar techniques, with pros and cons of the latter.

-## Unresolved questions

-1. In Pickles, the wrap proof expands the previous step for the next step.
-This includes computing step's deferred values (xi, combined inner product, b, r).
-In Vinegar, it seems that co-step needs to work directrly with the target proof.
-Is this a problem?
-Will we require foreign field proof expansion?
-Or will this still be handled by the next Wrap retroactively?